-The Rise of HTML5 for Display Advertising: What You Need to Know
+The Rise of HTML5 for Digital Display Advertising: What You Need to Know

 Recently, the demise of browser support for Flash has made a number of eye-catching headlines.
 Google announced that its Chrome browser will automatically pause any Flash content starting in September, Mozilla recently removed Flash support from Firefox until Adobe patched a security flaw, and Facebook’s head of security, Alex Stamos, used Twitter to publicly call on Adobe to announce an end-of-life date for Flash altogether.
 Any way you slice it, the end of Flash as the default motion and video plug-in is nigh, and while that might not mean a lot for the average e-commerce or brand site, the impact on the advertising and publishing landscape is significant.
 So what does the end of Flash really mean and how will it impact the advertising industry?
 Let’s find out.